ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

 6. `processDigResult` checks if the game has been [lost](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/contracts/src/systems/ServerSystem.sol#L76-L78) or [won](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/contracts/src/systems/ServerSystem.sol#L83-L86), and [updates `Map`, the on-chain map](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/contracts/src/systems/ServerSystem.sol#L80).

-7. The client picks up the updates automatically and [updates the map displayed to the player](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/client/src/App.tsx#L175-L190), and if relevant tells the player if it's a win or a lose.
+7. The client picks up the updates automatically and [updates the map displayed to the player](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/client/src/App.tsx#L175-L190), and if applicable tells the player if it's a win or a lose.

 ## Using Zokrates {#using-zokrates}